mitraman/eventful/manuscript/ch03-what.md

 There are three factors that are the most important to consider for an eventful system: coupling, distance and latency.
 We'll explore each of these factors and how they impact eventful architectures.

+TK need segue into this new section

+## Dissecting the Eventful System

+In Chapter 2, we explored a number of different Eventful architecture styles and patterns.
+As we saw, there are lots of different ways of implementing an Eventful, asynchronous messaging system.
+That complexity can make it difficult for us to come up with a good, overarching way of designing them.
+The good news is that there are some fundamental parts of an Eventful system that are consistent across all those variations.
+If we can understand those parts, we'll be able to use them to explore the factors of coupling, distance and latency universally.

+{blurb}
+The parts of the system that we'll be describing here actually apply to RESTful and synchronous interactions as well.
+We'll compare the Eventful version and synchronous version of each of them throughout this chapter.
+{blurb}

+There are four universal parts of an Eventful system that are most important to consider: producers, consumers, the network and the message.
+Let's take a look at each of them in turn.

+### Producers and Consumers

+TK intro the concept of message producers and message consumers.

+Tk The REST/sync version

+TK The async version and significance of this difference

+### The Network

+TK intro the network - should be the same as synch, but may need support for special async char. (e.g. UDP)

+### The Infrastructure

+TK Messaging infra. compare and contrast sync and async TK highlight how important this is for an async interaction

+### The Message

+TK the message.

+Tk segue into the three factors of coupling, distance and time.

 ## Coupling